TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 40/Psalms 40.17.md

 ---

-But I am poor and needy; [Yet] the Lord thinketh upon me: Thou art my help and my deliverer; Make no tarrying, O my God.
+But I am poor and needy.
+May the Lord think about me.
+You are my help and my deliverer.
+Don't delay, my God.
+For the Chief Musician.
+A Psalm by David.